seanzw/ETHZ-CG-2014/Exercise 4 & 6 BRDF & Perlin Noise/README.md

 Apply 3D Perlin noise to get a marble texture.

 ### Earth
 Use 4D Perlin noise to animate the cloud.
-Still can not get rid of the plastic feel.
+And 3D Perlin noise to generate the surface.